Pavan-1997/Python_DevOps_Socket-Library/README.md

 1. The server creates a TCP/IP socket and binds it to a specific address and port.
 2. It listens for incoming connections using `server_socket.listen(1)`.
 3. When a client attempts to connect, `server_socket.accept()` accepts the incoming connection and returns a new socket (`client_socket`) and the address of the client.
+4. The server receives data from the client using `client_socket.recv(1024)`.
+5. It then sends a response back to the client using `client_socket.sendall(message.encode())`.
+6. Both the client and server close their respective sockets after the communication.